Henryy-rs/GA-VRP/README.md

 4   select two best chromosomes from the population
 5   crossover chromosomes
 6   mutate offsprings with a certain probability
-7   If offsprings are not same then
+7   if offsprings are not same then
 7     for each offsprings:
 8       if offspring has a lower cost than the worst chromosome) 9         then replace worst chromosome with offspring